NKU-HLT/Role-Play-Prompting/README.md

 This is the code for our paper "[Better Zero-Shot Reasoning with Role-Play Prompting](https://arxiv.org/abs/2308.07702)".
 Data is from [the repo of Zero-Shot-CoT](https://github.com/kojima-takeshi188/zero_shot_cot)

+The repository is the latest version.
+After the paper is officially published, we will update its arxiv version.

 ## Environment
 ```
 openai 0.27.8